Content Anonymization for Privacy in Long-form Audio: Experiments

 \subsection{Experimental Details}

 Our primary corpus is the Fisher Speech Corpus~\cite{cieri2004fisher}, which contains almost 2000 hours of conversational telephone speech.
-To evaluate the effectiveness of our proposed content anonymization techniques, we adopt the experimental speaker verification setup from recent work in authorship attribution on transcribed speech~\cite{aggazzotti2024can}.
+To evaluate the effectiveness of our proposed content anonymization techniques, we adopt the experimental speaker verification setup from recent work in speaker attribution on transcribed speech~\cite{aggazzotti2024can}.
 This framework is designed to test the robustness of attribution models against topic variation, which is a critical factor in long-form audio.
-Specifically, we choose to focus on their `hard' setting (1944 total trials): positive trials (959) consist of conversations from the same speaker, with each conversation assigned a different conversational topic; negative trials (985) consist of conversations from different speakers but are restricted to the same topic.
+Specifically, we choose their `hard' setting (1944 total trials): positive trials (959) consist of conversations from the same speaker, with each conversation assigned a different conversational topic; negative trials (985) consist of conversations from different speakers but are restricted to the same topic.
 This design eliminates reliance on topic cues and forces the attribution model to rely on more subtle, stylistic features of speakers’ language.
-For the anonymization experiments, the first side of the trial is kept as-is (no anonymization) while the second side of the trial is anonymized for voice-only anonymization, content-only anonymization or both voice and content anonymization.
+Note that the negative trials are under-sampled compared to an all-pairs trials setup.
+For the anonymization experiments, the first side of the trial is kept as-is (no anonymization), while the second side has voice-only, content-only, or both voice+content anonymization.

-\textbf{Voice anonymization} We first employ Whisper-medium\footnote{\url{https://github.com/openai/whisper}} as the ASR system, followed by speech synthesis using the multilingual zero-shot TTS model XTTS~\cite{casanova24_interspeech}.
+\textbf{Voice anonymization} We first employ Whisper-medium\footnote{ {\url{https://github.com/openai/whisper}}} as the ASR system, followed by speech synthesis using the multilingual zero-shot TTS model XTTS~\cite{casanova24_interspeech}.
+(The DTW scores in~\autoref{table:alisim} confirm semantic preservation between the original and anonymized transcripts.)
 For each speaker in the evaluation set, we generate a pseudo target speaker embedding by sampling 5–6 speakers from the VoxCeleb2~\cite{chung18b_interspeech} corpus and computing a randomly weighted combination of their speaker embeddings.
 For each of these speakers, we use their longest available utterance to compute the embedding.
 Note that for speakers participating in multiple conversations, the same pseudo target speaker is consistently assigned to ensure cross-conversation consistency.

 For each trial in the Fisher corpus, only the second speaker's utterances are anonymized using the ASR–TTS pipeline, while the first speaker’s utterances remain non-anonymized.
 The anonymized audio is subsequently transcribed (still using Whisper-medium) into text and all capitalization and punctuation (other than apostrophes and hyphens) are removed to prevent any signal from transcription style.
 The content-based attribution attack system is then applied to these normalized transcriptions of the voice-anonymized trials.